Gaitskill, Mary. “Secretary” in the Bad Behavior collection. Vintage books, 1988.

 Unsurprisingly, the story is quite different from the film.
 Hollywood will do that.

 The story’s protagonist, Debby, is not a self-cutter.
 She is a masochist, but of a rather different variety than as depicted in the film.
-She just seems aimless, undirected and depressed.
-Her primary desire seems to be to disappear, to not exist.
+She is just aimless and depressed.
+Her primary desire is to disappear, to not exist.
 It’s a response to the subliminal rejection she feels from her family, and her menial job is another part of that.

 On her way to her secretarial job, she looks at construction workers.
 “I had sentimental thoughts about workers and the decency of unthinking toil.
 I was pleased to be like them, insofar as I was.”